RimanHoubbi/Snake/README.md

 to any file type and programming language (except languages that do not have support for comments).
 The central part of this annotation system is a file with the extension `.feature-model`.
 This is a feature hierarchy model, describing feature names, and their hierarchy in textual form.
 These are all the features present in the system, and they may then be referenced by mapping them to code by using the annotations described below.
+The feature model is where you define a feature.
 The feature model below is contains all features present in the Snake game.

 ![alt tag](./guide/feature_model.png)